nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Now, you may enter `clear` in the command box to clear all contacts and start off with a fresh database.

 <div class="span" class="alert alert-danger">
-:exclamation: **Caution**: Be careful not to accidentally enter the `clear` command, it will not ask twice before wiping your database!
+:exclamation: <b>Caution:</b> Be careful not to accidentally enter the `clear` command, it will not ask twice before wiping your database!
 </div>

 If you need more info on the usage of each command, you can refer to the relevant sections below.